mahamshahid18/discriminator-demo/Discriminator Demo Node.js SDK/README.md

 * Run `npm install` to install dependencies
 * Run `node index` to run the demo app

 The demo app will make calls to 2 endpoints.
 One returns response without discriminator values (`/person`).
 The other sends response with discriminator values (`/personWithDiscriminator`).
-You can see the difference in the serialized responses to get an idea of how the 2 have been manipulated.
+You can see the difference in the deserialized responses to get an idea of how the 2 have been manipulated.

 ## My Contribution